-- The Student Financial Services Office on campus is currently closed.
-But all of our staff are working from home and can be contacted using YMessage, email and by their regular office phone numbers.
+- The Student Financial Services Office on campus will be partially open beginning August 17, 2020.
+A minimum of one full-time employee will be in the office each business day.
+All other employees will continue to work from home and can be contacted using YMessage, email and by their regular office phone numbers.
+Masks will be required if you visit the office in person.

 - 6 month loan deferments have been issued for all BYU long-term institutional loans such as Woolley Law School Loans, Marriott School of Management Loans, Cardon International Student loans, and a few others.
 (See FAQ below)

-- Student refund checks will continue to be processed and direct deposited daily.
-If you are not set up for direct deposit, checks are only cut once per week.
-We strongly suggest you sign up for Direct Deposit.
+- Student refunds will continue to be processed and direct deposited daily.
+If you are not set up for direct deposit, checks are only printed and mailed once per week; therefore, we strongly suggest that you sign up for Direct Deposit by clicking HERE.

 Other Frequently Asked Questions

-Answer: There are no current plans to reduce published tuition rates for Winter Semester or future semesters and terms.
+Answer: There are no current plans to reduce published tuition rates for Fall Semester or future semesters and terms.

 Answer: Generally, students are subject to our normal withdrawal policies and related pro-rata tuition calculations.
 If you feel an additional refund is warranted you may submit a petition providing details of your reasons for withdrawal.
 The Pro-Rated Tuition Exception Form can be obtained by clicking HERE.